ONBOARD CARD 09 — Squall & Frontal Response

 Squall contact:

-- [ ] Bear away if possible to keep wind aft and boat speed up
+- [ ] Bear away if possible — keep wind aft, maintain boat speed

 - [ ] Helm: do not fight the boat; go with the gust direction

-- [ ] Crew: do not try to change sails in the gust - wait for it to pass
+- [ ] Crew: do not change sails in the gust — wait for it to pass

 - [ ] Main: ease traveler and sheet in gust; do not fight with the vang